ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 ```

 It's worth spending some time working out exactly what this function
-does, and also working out by hand its type signature.
+does, and also working out its type signature by hand.
 There's a lot
 going on.
 First of all, the parameter `~f` is just shorthand for `~f:f`
-(ie. the label is `~f` and the variable used in the function is `f`).
+(i.e., the label is `~f` and the variable used in the function is `f`).
-Secondly notice that the function takes two parameters.
+Secondly, notice that the function takes two parameters.
 The second
-parameter (`x`) is unlabelled - it is permitted for a function to take a
+parameter (`x`) is unlabelled.
+It is permitted for a function to take a
-mixture of labelled and unlabelled arguments if you want.
+mixture of labelled and unlabelled arguments.

 What is the type of the labelled `f` parameter?
 Obviously it's a
 function of some sort.